Skip to Content

 Professional Content

-Thyroid hormone therapy may reverse decreased hepatic blood flow associated with hypothyroidism.
-Increased hepatic metabolism and decreased serum levels of some beta-blockers may result.
-Data are available for propranolol only.
+Thyroid hormone therapy may reverse the decreased hepatic blood flow that is associated with hypothyroidism.
+Increased hepatic metabolism and decreased serum levels of some beta-adrenergic antagonists may result.
+In addition, beta-adrenergic antagonists may decrease the peripheral conversion of thyroxine to its active form triiodothyronine.
+When hypothyroidism is converted to a euthyroid state, a decrease in beta-antagonist effectiveness is possible.
 No special precautions are necessary.
-When hypothyroidism is converted to a euthyroid state, a decrease in beta-blocking effectiveness is possible.

 References